-ment entering the constitution of the control of th EGSC has adopted the Centers for Disease Control's How to Stop the Spread as its health and safety protocol (attached).
+EGSC has adopted the Centers for Disease Control's How to Stop the Spread as its health and safety protocol The COULT OF Public Health Information for archival use only. (attached).
 Please review this document carefully as it sets forth EGSC's behavioral expectations while on campus.